Behind the eight-ball

 In the other semi-final, Clive Lloyd won the toss - and West Indies the match.
 The two events weren't entirely unrelated.
 Pakistan wobbled to 184 for 8 on a typically bouncy Oval surface, and West Indies eased home by eight wickets with 11 overs to spare.

 Jerome Taylor, born today, is better known for bowling West Indies to a famous Test win, taking 5 for 11 to bundle England out for 51 in Kingston in 2009.
 He made his Test debut in 2003 on the back of some impressive domestic performances, but after three wickets in his first three Tests, he got his next chance only in 2006.
 He didn't let that one slip, doing especially well against India - getting the ball to lift in the final Test in Kingston, where he got his maiden five-for (and nine in the match).
 He also took 4 for 49 against Australia in a Champions Trophy match in 2006 and a five-for against Zimbabwe in an ODI the next year.
 His international career was then disrupted with a spate of injuries when he was at his peak.
 He was in the wilderness for nearly four years before his comeback in 2014 against New Zealand.
+The following year, he took 11 wickets in two Tests against England.

 A Dutch opener is born - in Barbados.
 Nolan Clarke hammered 159 for Barbados against Mike Denness' England tourists in 1973-74 with what the Wisden Almanack described as "such power and confidence that might have been devastating international attacks for years".
-Twenty-two years later, at the age of 47, Clarke finally got to play international cricket, for the Netherlands in the 1995-96 World Cup, although he only got 50 runs in five innings.
+Twenty-two years later, at the age of 47, Clarke finally got to play international cricket, for Netherlands in the 1995-96 World Cup, although he only got 50 runs in five innings.
 He'd done more than most to get them there, having scored 121 not out against Bermuda in the ICC Trophy playoff that clinched their place.

 Match-saving heroics from Robin Smith at Lord's.
 Smith pounded 148 not out against West Indies, after England had been in real trouble at 84 for 5, still 335 behind West Indies in the first innings.
 This was Smith's zenith: his average roared back over 50, and he ended the series with a record of 27 Tests, 2051 runs, and an average of 52.58.
 A year later he entered the dark alley of legspin, when Mushtaq Ahmed, and then Shane Warne, made fatal dents into his confidence.
 Also in this match, Derek Pringle took his third and final Test five-for.
 Believe it or not, they were all against West Indies.